Learn how to restore those Ni-Cad batteries and don’t give up just yet on that battery-powered gadget you’re using!

 Ways to Restore Ni-Cad Batteries

-Note: Before we go any further, please remember we are talking about Ni-Cad or nickel-cadmium rechargeable batteries here.
-These methods cannot be applied to NiMH (Nickel Metal Hydride) or Lithium batteries, otherwise, they will explode.
+WARNING: Before we go any further, please remember we are talking about Ni-Cad or nickel-cadmium rechargeable batteries here.
+These methods don’t work with NiMH (Nickel Metal Hydride) or Lithium batteries, otherwise, they will explode.
 You have been warned.
 This is especially important for those who are new to prepping and survivalism.

 1. Revive Ni-Cad Batteries with a Welding Machine